Skip to main content

 • Code of Ethics for Professional Accountants

-Ethical requirements in Japan are defined in the Certified Public Accountants Act in addition to the Code of Ethics issued by the Japanese Institute of Certified Public Accountants (JICPA).
+Ethical requirements in Japan are established under the Certified Public Accountants Act together with the Code of Ethics issued by the Japanese Institute of Certified Public Accountants (JICPA).

 Current Status: Adopted